pcc2k00/HospiRec/README.md

-# hospiRec : Hospital Recommendation System
+# HospiRec : Hospital Recommendation System
 Hospital Finder and recommender.<br><br>
 User can find Hospitals based on his locality and check the shortest route to the hospital on map